robusta-dev/robusta/docs/installation.rst

 The standard installation uses Helm and the robusta-cli, but :ref:`other alternative methods are described below. <Additional Installation Methods>`

+Configuring and installing Robusta takes 97.68 seconds on a 10 node cluster. [#f1]_

 Standard Installation
 ------------------------------